 The University of Delaware is committed to assuring equal opportunity to all persons and does not discriminate on the basis of race, color, gender, religion, ancestry, national origin, sexual orientation, veteran status, age, or disability in its educational programs, activities, admissions or employment practices as required by Title IX of the Education Amendments of 1972, Section 503 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964, and other applicable statues.

 All users of Handshake must agree to the "Applicant Conduct Policy" when utilizing Handshake

 When you sign up for an interview, you have made

 If you are unable to appear for your scheduled interview, please notify the Coordinator of the Campus Interview Program at least 48 hours in advance, so that alternates may be contacted.
 If you cancel within 48 hours of an interview or are a "no-show" for a scheduled interview, you will be suspended from participation in the Campus Interview Program until you write a letter of explanation to the recruiter and provide the Coordinator with a copy of the letter.
 Employers expect information regarding student cancellations.
 It is professional courtesy to provide information regarding your situation.

-When you accept a job offer it is important to inform the Career Services Center of your decision, because it affects your participation in the Campus Interview Program (CIP) and the Resume Books.
+When you accept a job offer it is important to inform the Career Services Center of your decision, because it affects your participation in the Campus Interview Program (CIP).